ReflectionsProjections/blog/_posts/2018-04-18-rp-through-the-years.markdown

 ## [2003](https://www-s.acm.illinois.edu/conference/2003/)
 ![  ](/assets/images/post_images/rp_through_the_years/2003.gif)
 **What’s new:** Computing Job Fair, Picking locks with cryptography, puzzle-hack!
-**Keynote Speaker(s):** Barbara Simons, the ACM national lecturer!
+**Keynote Speaker(s):** Barbara Simons, the ACM national lecturer
-Conference Highlights: Immersive computing, Internet voting, Panel on working security in a working environment!
+**Highlights:** Immersive computing, Internet voting, Panel on working security in a working environment!

 2003 was the year of cryptography, security and multimedia!
 A puzzle hack final party, and an exhilarating talk on “Picking Locks with Cryptology” by Matt Blaze, were only two of the many attractions at R&#124;P 2003.
 Along with all this, Barbara Simons, the ACM national lecturer, gave a talk on Computerized and Internet voting!
 The ninth annual conference also had a creative portion, where undergraduates were invited to submit research projects or ideas to present in the form of a poster.
 The projects were along the lines of open-source development, independent study, & semester group projects.